pauldlynch/eqguide/guides/heroic-characters/index.md

 The bottom line: if you already have a level 70/75/80+ character, you don't get all that much for $35.

 If you are a Gold/All Access subscriber, getting a free 500 Station Cash every month, it may be worth upgrading your principal characters automatically; or it may not.
-You call.
+Your call.

 Don't Move!
 -----------